Algorithmic Persuasion with Evidence: Equilibria, the Price of Anarchy, and the Price of Stability

 How desirable is an equilibrium for the sender and the receiver?
 By how much can each player benefit when he or she enjoys commitment power?
 Towards this end, we bound the ratios of the optimal utility achievable with commitment power over the utilities in the worst and best equilibrium.
 Intuitively, commitment power might be interpreted as a form of control over the game, so we use the term \emph{price of anarchy} and \emph{price of stability} to refer to the ratios, respectively.

-More formally, for the price of anarchy we bound the ratio of the optimal utility achievable with commitment over the \emph{worst} utility in any sequential equilibrium.
-For the price of stability we bound the ratio of the optimal utility achievable with commitment over the \emph{best} utility in any sequential equilibrium.
+More formally, for the price of anarchy we bound the ratio of the optimal utility achievable with commitment over the \emph{worst} utility in any Bayes-Nash equilibrium.
+For the price of stability we bound the ratio of the optimal utility achievable with commitment over the \emph{best} utility in any Bayes-Nash equilibrium.

 For the receiver, the optimal scheme with commitment leads to an equilibrium~\cite{GlazerR06}, so the price of stability is 1.
 The price of anarchy is 2 (c.f.\ Proposition~\ref{prop: trivial 2 approximation} below).
 For the sender, both prices of anarchy and stability are easily shown to be unbounded.
-The proof can be found in Appendix~\ref{app:priceof}.

 \begin{proposition} The price of anarchy for the receiver is 2 and this is tight.
 The prices of anarchy and stability for the sender are unbounded. \end{proposition}